wp-plugins/jano-wp-woocommerce-advanced-search/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-jano-woocommerce-advanced-search is the best plugin for ajax, autosuggest products and posts search,
+jano wp and woocommerce advanced search is the best plugin for wordpress and woocommerce, autosuggest products and posts search,

 == Description ==